aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 molecule converge -s eos_designs_unit_tests -- -vvv
 ```

+!!! note
+    Some of the molecule scenarios may require docker.

 ## Ansible-test

 The AVD project leverages [ansible-test](https://www.ansible.com/blog/introduction-to-ansible-test/) to run sanity, unit and integration tests for the `arista.avd` Ansible Collection.